compycore/music-production-tips/README.md

 ## EQ

 - Slap a lowcut on your kickdrums (sometimes as high as 500 hz with a shallow slope) to help them pop.
+	- The more bass sounds you cut, the more room you'll have in your mix for other things.

 ## Ableton